worldbank/counting-people-climate-risk/docs/0_summary.md

 ### Step 1: [Acquiring hazard, population and vulnerability data](1_data)

 Data from several sources are required to calculate the indicator.
 Global "gridded" spatial datasets are used to determine who is exposed in [Step 2](2_exposure).
 These indicate the probability and intensity of each type of hazard in a given location (grid cell), the number of people living there, and the degree of urbanization.
-Most vulnerability indicators are estimated from household survey data in [Step 3](3_vulnerability) - the same [surveys used to measure poverty](https://datanalytics.worldbank.org/PIP-Methodology/acquiring.html#selection).
+Most vulnerability indicators are estimated from household survey data in [Step 3](3_vulnerability) - the same [surveys used by the World Bank to measure poverty](https://datanalytics.worldbank.org/PIP-Methodology/acquiring.html#selection).
 Gridded spatial data is used for the "access to services and markets"" dimension.
-Finally, boundary data mapping the geographic regions with representative survey-based estimates are required to merge gridded exposure data and survey-based vulnerability data [Step 4](4_risk).
+Finally, boundary data mapping the geographic regions with representative estimates from surveys are required to merge gridded exposure data and survey-based vulnerability data [Step 4](4_risk).

 ### Step 2: [Determining who is exposed](2_exposure)